Prokopp/the-free-hive-book/the-free-hive-book.md

 The above query will return all 2011 results of all countries for the two indicators where the data is available, i.e. not null.
 The result will be sorted by indicator and since the input was sorted by country already the result is also sorted by country within each indicator.

-It is important to understand the computaional benefit.
+It is important to understand the computational benefit.
 We could have achieved this with a `SORT BY`.
 However, using `CLUSTER BY` enables Hadoop to distribute the data based on the cluster by key across all computational nodes.
 It is limited by the cardinality of the key though.
 If you have only two keys then only two reducers can work in parallel independent of you cluster size.

 Examples where `CLUSTER BY` works excellent are where global order is irrelevant.
 Imagine sorting orders by category and then analyse each category of orders.
 You may have millions of orders and hundreds of categories.
-Clustering the sorting would provide a tremendous perfomance improvement since the sort can potentially be done by hundreds of cluster nodes in parallel.
+Clustering the sorting would provide a tremendous performance improvement since the sort can potentially be done by hundreds of cluster nodes in parallel.

 ##SELECT ...
 DISTRIBUTE BY ...##